 Pitcher’s hands must be together prior to the start of the pitch.

-Both feet are on the ground and in contact with the pitcher’s plate.
+The pivot foot must be in contact with the pitcher’s plate.

 A Pitcher shall appear in no more than 4 innings per game.